-I have been here once before, years ago.
-On that occasion we got on a boat from the port going to some island that I’ve long since forgotten the name of.
+I have been here once before, years ago; I got on a boat from the port going to some island that I’ve long since forgotten the name of.
 I remembered Split as a hot, overcrowded little place that I couldn’t wait to get out of, so much so that I almost didn’t bother to stop off here again on my travels this time.
 And that would have been a shame.

 In August it still is a hot, overcrowded place, awash with tourists and their massive pull-along cases queuing impatiently for the boat to take them to their holiday island.
 However staying here a couple of days you soon find that the city has a nice laid-back vibe about it.

 There is a wide pedestrian street alongside the harbour, with cafes, restaurants and kiosks selling crafts and souvenirs.
-If you take a stroll along here early evening you will find it packed out with people just strolling and hanging out, reminiscent of Las Ramblas in Barcelona.
+If you take a stroll along here early evening you will find it packed out with people just strolling and hanging out; It reminded me of Las Ramblas in Barcelona.

 There is an abundance of fruit and more ‘healthy’ food alternatives.
 My pet hate when travelling is that I always eat a lot of bread and pizza, because it is cheap and convenient, and return home from every trip 3 kilos heavier (which I then never lose and next trip adds another 3 kilos etc etc).
-In Split there is no excuse not to eat your ‘five portions a day’.
+In Split there is no excuse.

 There is a ‘green market’ where they sell some perfect looking fruit and veg.
 Next to it is a non-food market with cheap clothes and souvenirs.
 If you like shopping there is a lot of homemade jewellery and other artisan products around, along with the usual tacky souvenirs.
-However I’m not a great fan of buying stuff (not least because I’ve still got three weeks of this trip left to carry it around with me) and so I came away with just a few postcards and a lavender bag.
+I’m not a great fan of buying stuff (not least because I’ve still got three weeks of this trip left to carry it around with me) and so I came away with just a few postcards.